Concept · article 04 of 09

 COGS — cost of goods sold — is one of the most misunderstood lines in any small-business P&L. The confusion comes from mixing it up with supply purchases.
 The rule below clarifies.

-01 What COGS is
+01 What does COGS mean in nouz?

 COGS is a per-day total that depends on per-sale unit costs.
 If you sold 80 cappuccinos and 20 sandwiches today, the day's COGS = (80 × cappuccino COGS) + (20 × sandwich COGS).